-This course provides non-native English speakers with an intensive review of basic English grammar, with emphasis on application of rules to academic reading and writing tasks.
+English Grammar for Non-native Speakers II provides English language learners with an intensive review of basic English grammar, with emphasis on application of rules to academic reading and writing tasks.

 Prerequisites: ENG 050 and ENG 051 with grades of "C" or better.